anushshukla/anushshukla/README.md

 Led the platform engineering team in enhancing the product which was for a hybrid event platform by delivering the below projects where the responsibility was the complete ownership i.e. development from scratch till delivery.
 Ticketing feature which increased revenue by 1.5x including Revamped analytics features which improved client retention by 10% where ELT from OLTP databases using CDC Debezium Kafka to OLAP database (ES) for aggregations
-Improved engagement by 20% by delivering game-changing features like watch party & gamification.
+Improved engagement by 20% by delivering game-changing features like Amazon Prime like watch party & gamification.
 Delivered low-code third-party API integration service which improved productivity by 5x for similar development including onsite partner API integration to make the product market fit again.

 ## Servify - Software Engineering Manager  [AUG’19 - APRIL’21]